Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 Four [kobold underlings](https://www.dndbeyond.com/monsters/kobold-underling) and [Sken Zabriss](https://www.dndbeyond.com/monsters/sken-zabriss) all attack the characters (see their [[stat blocks]] earlier in this adventure).
 Sken loudly taunts them for how they’re all about to die, and shouts that the fall of the [[Dwendalian Empire]] at the hands of [[Xhorhas]] is imminent.
 If the characters were guided by a captive kobold from Nima’s house, it rushes to the other kobolds if it can, borrows a weapon, and joins the fray.

-The shackled gnome is Nima Cinnarid, a neutral good, female gnome [commoner](https://www.dndbeyond.com/monsters/commoner).
+The shackled [[Gnomes|gnome]] is Nima Cinnarid, a neutral good, female [[Gnomes|gnome]] [commoner](https://www.dndbeyond.com/monsters/commoner).
 She hides beneath her workbench when combat breaks out, but if a kobold or Sken moves within 30 feet of the bench, read:

 Nima throws an [explosive seed](https://www.dndbeyond.com/equipment/explosive-seed) (see the “[Alchemical Items](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#AlchemicalItems "Alchemical Items")” sidebar earlier in this adventure) at whichever enemies are closest, then throws another seed on each of her turns until she runs out of seeds.
 She has a total of four explosive seeds.

-If any of the characters speak to Nima and offer her help, Sken rushes over to take the gnome hostage, threatening to kill her unless the characters drop their weapons.
-If the characters don’t comply and can’t stop Sken in time, the goliath attacks Nima.
+If any of the characters speak to Nima and offer her help, Sken rushes over to take the [[Gnomes|gnome]] hostage, threatening to kill her unless the characters drop their weapons.
+If the characters don’t comply and can’t stop Sken in time, the [[Goliaths|goliath]] attacks Nima.

 If Sken is reduced to 11 hit points or fewer, she attempts to use her [ring of obscuring](https://www.dndbeyond.com/magic-items/ring-of-obscuring) and flees to the steel door.
 She spends her action pulling out a lead key she carries and opening the door, and it takes another action to close and lock it behind her.
 If Sken escapes, the characters need to pursue her into Stahlmast’s lair to complete their contract with Bram Gulchswattle.

 If the battle is won and Nima survives, the characters can free her from her shackles and learn a number of details regarding what’s going on.
-The gnome can offer up the following information in response to the characters’ questions:
+The [[Gnomes|gnome]] can offer up the following information in response to the characters’ questions:

 -   Nima has long been a munitions expert, developing refined explosives and weapons for the war effort against the [[Kryn Dynasty]].
 -   The cave is a secret source of potent explosive materials, and she has harvested guano from it for years.
 She normally comes here once every four to six months to stock up.
 -   Nima’s last trip three weeks ago ended with her capture by the kobolds and their master, Huron Stahlmast.
 A former engineer for the [[Dwendalian Empire]], Stahlmast was shamed for his imperfect designs and immoral experimentation.
 He left [[Hupperdook]] years before and was assumed to have found his fortune elsewhere.
 Instead, he’s been building a lair beyond the waterfall cavern, sealed off behind the steel door.
 -   Stahlmast imprisoned Nima in the cavern and has been forcing her to produce explosive devices.
 One of those devices was used to help Sken break out of Gearhole Prison.
 She has also been working on plans for larger explosive devices whose purpose she doesn’t yet know.
--   Stahlmast is bent on vengeance against the empire—and against the city of [[Hupperdook]] and its people.
+-   Stahlmast is bent on vengeance against the [[Dwendalian Empire|empire]]—and against the city of [[Hupperdook]] and its people.

 If Nima was killed, the characters can seek this information from Sken or a captured kobold.
 If the fight in the cavern left no enemies or allies alive, you can move these revelations to an NPC in [[Hupperdook]] who recognizes the explosive seeds as Stahlmast’s work.